Vectarious/mbrasoveanu/feedback.md

 ## Feb 18
 Problem 4/4a look good (Though I think you made a slight error on the floating density condition, talk to me on Thursday about that).
 Problem 4b has 1 tiny mistake still, but otherwise would be working as far as I can tell - look at the file name in the folder and then the file name in your program.
 For 2b, I think you have the right idea, I would look at the documentation for `input`, and then delete the line `T=reply` that is actually doing nothing.
 The split function should take the input, true, but then split gives you a cell array, and then you deal with that fine - you have a error in your `switch statement` however.
 There's a few points in this program that might be giving you trouble, can you be more specific as to the problem you're having?

+I have completed and uploaded problem 2b with the corrections we talked about on Thursday.